Programm Swiss IGF 2023, hybrid

 In the face of a more hostile geopolitical environment and more state involvement in digital governance, long-standing institutions such as an open and harmonised internet or the multistakeholder approach to digital governance are increasingly under pressure.
 Which issues are particularly important for the internet and digital governance this year and where and how will they be negotiated?

-Input: Konstantinos Komaitis (Lisbon Council), Stephanie Borg Psaila (DiploFoundation), Pascal Fouquet (Piratenpartei), Livia Walpen (BAKOM), Johannes Fritz (Digital Policy Alert)Moderation: Nicolas Zahn (Digital expert, f0t1 GmbH)09:15-10:30
+Input: Konstantinos Komaitis (Lisbon Council), Stephanie Borg Psaila (DiploFoundation), Pascal Fouquet (Piratenpartei), Johannes Fritz (Digital Policy Alert)09:15-10:30

 Session 2: Fundamental rights and ethics in the digital age

-Input: Peter Kirchschlaeger (Director of the Institute of Social Ethics ISE, University Lucerne), Benedikt Wechsler (FDFA), Anne-Marie Buzatu (ICT4Peace)
+Input: Peter Kirchschlaeger (Director of the Institute of Social Ethics ISE, University Lucerne), Anne-Marie Buzatu (ICT for Peace), Benedikt Wechsler (FDFA)

-Moderation: Evelyne Tauchnitz (Institute of Social Ethics ISE, University Lucerne)
+Moderation: Evelyne Tauchnitz (Institute of Social Ethics ISE, University Lucerne), Isabelle Lois (OFCOM)

 Coordination: Evelyne Tauchnitz (Institute of Social Ethics ISE, University Lucerne)10:30-10:45